Graphs with convex balls: Preliminaries

 \subsection{Graphs}

 Recall that a graph $G=(V,E)$ consists of a set of vertices $V$ and a set of edges $E \subseteq \binom{V}{2}$.
 In this article, all graphs are simple, undirected and connected, but are not necessarily finite or locally-finite.
 Nevertheless, in all results we will consider only \emph{graphs in which all cliques are finite}.
 In some results, we will additionally assume that the graphs have uniformly bounded degrees.
 We write $u \sim v$ if the vertices $u$ and $v$ are adjacent in $G$ and $u\nsim v$ if $u$ and $v$ are not adjacent.
 For every $n \geq 0$, $C_n$ denotes the cycle on $n$ vertices.
 We call an induced $C_3$ a \emph{triangle}, an induced $C_4$ a \emph{square} and an induced $C_5$ a \emph{pentagon}.
+A \emph{wheel} $W_k$ is the graph obtained by connecting a single vertex -- the \emph{central vertex} $c$ -- to all vertices of a $k$--cycle $(x_1,x_2, \ldots, x_k)$.
 For a set $A\subseteq V$, we denote by $G[A]$ the subgraph of $G$ induced by $A$.
 Given a graph $H$, the graph $G$ is called \emph{$H$-free} if $G$ does not contain an induced subgraph isomorphic to $H$.

 We suppose that $G$ is endowed with the standard \emph{graph-distance} $d=d_G$ so that for every $u, v \in V$, $d(u,v)$ is the length of a shortest path between $u$ and $v$ in $G$.
 The \emph{ distance} from a vertex $u$ to a set $C\subseteq V$ is $d(u,C):=\min \{ d(u,x): u\in C\}$.
 For any two vertices $u,v\in V$, the \emph{interval} between $u$ and $v$ is defined by $I(u,v):=\{x \in V: d(u,v) = d(u,x) + d(x,v)\}$.